cmaneu/xaml-coding-guidelines/README.md

 ```

 ##### **Rule description**
-A violation of this rule occurs when an element does not declare child tags, and use a specific closing tag.
+A violation of this rule occurs when an element does not declare child tags and use a specific closing tag.
 This leads to too much space waste.

 Visual Studio and Blend XAML code editors can easily expand closing tags if needed while working on adding first child element, therefore that argument is not pertinent.